AlexVazquez19/mushroom-project/README.md

 ## Conclusion

 The presence of the `stalk-root` feature significantly influences model performance, emphasizing the importance of considering a features potential predictive ability before dropping it from your data.
-Furthermore, cross-validation proved to be a more realistic measure of modek accuracy.
+Furthermore, cross-validation proved to be a more realistic measure of model accuracy.

 Future work could include exploring more complex machine learning models to potentially improve the predictice capability of classifying a mushroom as poisonous or edible.